 However, a rental home inspection isn't just a matter of preserving the value of your investment: In some cases, it's literally a life or death issue.
 In Ocean Isle Beach, NC in 2013, a deck collapsed when 24 family members gathered on it to take a photo.
 After falling 14 feet, they all required medical attention, and two people were in critical condition.
 The cause of the collapse?
 Rusty nails.

-The property was owned by an individual landlord, but cared for by a vacation rental property management company; both parties cooperated with the investigation.
-The home and the deck, both built in 1986, were constructed to code at the time; but the code did not require stainless steel, corrosion-resistant nails.
-However, a detailed rental home inspection by an experienced professional may well have spotted the problem in time to avert the danger.
+The property was owned by an individual landlord but cared for by a vacation rental property management company.
+Both parties cooperated with the investigation.
+The home and the deck, both built in 1986, were constructed to code at the time, but the code did not require stainless steel, corrosion-resistant nails.
+However, a detailed rental home inspection by an experienced professional may have spotted the problem in time to avert the danger.

 In another case, water seeping through brickwork soaked a triple micro-laminate beam.
 The moisture attracted termites, which infested the nearby support beams.
 In this instance, the homeowner had called in a home inspector, who noticed the problem and suggested a structural engineer make an assessment.
 Upon inspection, the structural engineer said that a potentially deadly and catastrophic collapse of the entire home was imminent.

 Your landlord insurance policy doesn't cover these kinds of long-term, chronic problems with your rental property.

 So how often should you schedule a rental home inspection?
 It depends upon several factors.
 If you have crawlspaces or a basement, you might want to invest in a rental home inspection every 2-3 years, or each time your property comes up for re-rental.
 You may also want to inspect this more frequently if you have older plumbing or wiring, or if your home is in an area with a lot of moisture, an extreme climate, or both.